zhubaitian/WPF-Demos/README.md

 Takeaway:
 - Set Orientation="Vertical|Horizontal" to specify the direction of how controls within it are placed
-- By default, every control within it would be with the same width(Orientation=Vertical) or height(Orientail=Horizontal) as the stackpanel, it makes the controls like stacking up together, and I think that's why we call it the stackpanel
+- By default, every control within it would be with the same width(Orientation=Vertical) or height(Orientation=Horizontal) as the stackpanel, it makes the controls like stacking up together, and I think that's why we call it the stackpanel

 ### 8-1-GridLayout
 Simple grid layout demo.